 The battery life of the Arizer Solo 2 is the longest of any portable vaporizer (yes, even longer than the Flowermate or the PAX 3).

 What else can you expect with a 3400 mAh battery?

 Here’s how long it will last you in a single charge:

-- 2-3 hours, which equals to 10-20 sessions (depending if you like short or long sessions).
+- 2-3 hours, which equals to 10-20 sessions (depending on if you like short or long sessions).

-Since the battery is not easily swappable, I highly recommend prolonging its lifetime to the best of your ability.
+Since the battery is not easily replaceable (you’ll need to open your Arizer Solo 2 and replace it yourself), I highly recommend prolonging the battery’s lifetime to the best of your ability.

 When you first get your Arizer solo 2, make sure to charge it fully before using it.
 This way you’ll activate the battery to its full potential.

 And if you want to prolong its lifetime, charge it often, but only charge it up to 70-80% and never let the battery completely die before you initiate the charge-up.